edrex/static-starter/README.starter.md

   git merge reusable/master master
   ```

-* Alternatively, if you know which commits contain the features you want, [cherry-pick](http://git-scm.com/docs/git-cherry-pick) just those commits
+Alternatively, if you know which commits contain the features you want, you might want to [cherry-pick](http://git-scm.com/docs/git-cherry-pick) just those commits.